2020–21 UEFA Nations League C: Format

 Following a format change from the first season, League C was expanded from 15 to 16 teams.
-The league consisted of UEFA members ranked from 33–48 in the 2018–19 UEFA Nations League overall ranking, split into four groups of four.
+The league consisted of UEFA members ranked from 33 to 48 in the 2018–19 UEFA Nations League overall ranking, split into four groups of four.
 Each team played six matches within their group, using the home-and-away round-robin format on double matchdays in September, October and November 2020.
 The winners of each group were promoted to the 2022–23 UEFA Nations League B, and the fourth-placed team of each group advanced to the relegation play-outs.

 As League C had four groups while League D had only two, the two League C teams that were to be relegated to the 2022–23 UEFA Nations League D were determined by play-outs in March 2022.
 Based on the Nations League overall ranking, the best-ranked team faced the fourth-ranked team, and the second-ranked team faced the third-ranked team.
-Two ties were played over two legs, with each team playing one leg at home (the higher-ranked team hosted the second leg).
+Two ties were played over two legs, with the higher-ranked team hosted the second leg.
 The team that scored more goals on aggregate over the two legs remained in League C, while the loser was relegated to League D. If the aggregate score was level, extra time was played (the away goals rule was not applied).
 If still tied after extra time, a penalty shoot-out was used to decide the winner.
 The away goals rule was originally to be used, but was abolished by the UEFA Executive Committee on 16 December 2021.